The connection between sleep and gut healing is so important that I wanted to share some findings with you.

 Have you ever heard of a Bullet Journal?
-I do a version of one via a personal Healing Bullet Journal.
-Through this journal, I have learned so much about the things that are/are not working for my body.
+Back in the day, I meticulously kept track of my gut healing process via a Gut Healing Bullet Journal.
+Through this journal, I learned so much about the things that were not working for my body.

 Healing Bullet Journal Entries

 Here are a few pieces/findings for the nights when I got less than 8 hours of sleep.

 Monday, March 28, 2016

 - My FitBit told me I got 6 hours and 12 minutes of sleep.
 I was awake 0 times, restless 7 times.

 - That day, I made note -> starving today, too little sleep + should not have worked out (I did 6 rounds of Tabata)